immalcolm/python-lab/mini-tasks/sleepy-librarian/README.md

 The loop should stop when he types “stop” instead of a book title.

-When the program is stopped, write the results (book title, days overdue and fine) to a new file name ‘fines_report.txt’.
+When the program is stopped, write the results (book title, days overdue and fine) to a new file name `fines_report.txt`

 The program then displays a summary of total books processed and the overall total fine amount.

 ## Breakdown
 __Test as much each step, convert to appropriate data types__